pachyderm/pachyderm/doc/docs/master/how-tos/pipeline-operations/updating_pipelines.md

 to follow.
 If you do not have a build-push process that you already follow, you might prefer to use Pachyderm's built-in functionality.

-To create a new image by using the Pachyderm commands, you need to use the `--build` flag with the `pachctl update pipeline` command.
+To push a new image by using the Pachyderm commands, you need to use the `--push-images` flag with the `pachctl update pipeline` command.
 By default, if you do not specify a registry with the `--registry` flag, Pachyderm uses [DockerHub](https://hub.docker.com).
 When you build your image with Pachyderm, it assigns a random